jamesrhester/CrystalInfoFramework.jl/docs/src/tutorial.md

 A `TypedDataSource` consists of a `DataSource` and a CIF dictionary.

-Values returned from a `TypedDataSource` are of the appropriate Julia type as specified by the dictionary *if* the underlying `DataSource` returns `String` values formatted in a way that Julia `parse` can understand.
+Values returned from a `TypedDataSource` are transformed to the appropriate Julia type as specified by the dictionary *if* the underlying `DataSource` returns `String` values formatted in a way that Julia `parse` can understand.
 Otherwise, the `DataSource` is responsible